fptudelft/FP101x-Content-2015/README.md

-# FP101x-Content-2015
+# FP101x - Functional Programming MOOC 2015 Content

-FP101x - Functional Programming MOOC 2015 Content Repository
+This repository will be populated as the [course](https://www.edx.org/course/introduction-functional-programming-delftx-fp101x-0) starts on October 15, 2015